Ohtuproju2021syksy/Discord-Bot-better/documentation/usermanual-faculty.md

 ### Create Telegram bridge

 Today, many courses use Telegram discussion channels.
-At the moment there are students that might use only one of these platfors (Discord or Telegram).
+At the moment there are students that might use only one of these platforms (Discord or Telegram).
 This is why we want to connect Discord and Telegram chat channels so everyone can see all the conversations.
 The following steps are made in Telegram.

 #### Add our Telegram bot to your Telegram channel